postcss/postcss/docs/plugins.md

   text-related properties.
 * [`postcss-size`] adds a `size` shortcut that sets width and height with one declaration.
+* [`postcss-speech-bubble`] adds speech bubbles of different kinds with just a couple of lines of CSS.
 * [`postcss-transform-shortcut`] allows shorthand transform properties in CSS.
 * [`postcss-triangle`] creates a triangle.
 * [`postcss-verthorz`] adds vertical and horizontal spacing declarations.